Martin-Muraskovas/cicd_learning/branches.md

    - Port 22 for SSH
    - Port 8080 for Jenkins
    - Port 3000 for node.js
-   - Port 80 for HTTP.
+   - Port 80 for HTTP

 ### Diagram of Task 3